kcollasarundell/generic-oranges/readme.md

 ## Layout: AWS

 - Account creation is considered out of scope for the base terraform creation.
+- A single account will be used and credentials shared with different roles for Admin and scoped down
-- User credentials
+-

 ## CI process

-Development should occur on a branch and be re-based prior to merge. github will block non ff merges.
-Terraform configuration should include tests.
-Packer tests are currently out of scope.
+Development should occur on a branch and be re-based prior to merge.

+- Github will block non ff merges.
+- Terraform configuration should include tests.
+- Packer tests are currently out of scope.

 ## CD process